AlphaCTX/Houses/README.md

 # MinecraftHouses

 A simple Spigot plugin that lets players buy or rent houses via signs.
-House data is stored in `plugins/MinecraftHouses/houses.yml`.
+House data is stored in a SQLite database `plugins/MinecraftHouses/houses.db`.

 ## Building